cosmos72/schemesh/doc/shell/env.md

 Scheme functions to manage the **environment variables** of existing shell jobs are documented below.

-Scheme functions to **redirect** existing shell jobs, and to access redirected file descriptors of a Scheme job, are documented in [redirect.md](redirect.md).
+Scheme functions to **redirect** existing shell jobs, and to access redirected file descriptors of a job, are documented in [redirect.md](redirect.md).

 ### Alphabetical index
 * [`(sh-env-copy)`](#sh-env-copy)